-- Prior to application, review the City Code requirements (Section 21.301.15) and discuss landscaping and screening issues with the planner assigned to the project. - Prepare a landscape plan to be submitted as part of a complete application package. - The landscape plan will be reviewed in conjunction with other required plans (site plan, utilities plan, grading plan, etc.).
+- Prior to application, review the City Code requirements (Section 19.52) and discuss landscaping and screening issues with the planner assigned to the project. - Prepare a landscape plan to be submitted as part of a complete application package. - The landscape plan will be reviewed in conjunction with other required plans (site plan, utilities plan, grading plan, etc.).
 There may be conditions of approval that apply specifically to the landscape plan.
 Approvals will include a standard condition that the final landscape plan be approved by the Planning Manager prior to issuance of a building permit. - After zoning approvals have been granted, prepare a final landscape plan to submit in conjunction with the building permit application.
 The final landscape plan must be based on the approved development plans, must respond to any changes made to the development plans during the approvals process and must incorporate any conditions of approval related to landscaping.
 The planner assigned to the project should discuss with the plan preparer any needed landscaping or screening modifications prior to preparation of the final landscaping plan.
-Submit the landscape plan electronically to the Planning Division. - The planner assigned to the project will review the final landscape plan and work with the applicant to resolve any issues.
-Once the landscape plan is approved by the Planning Manager, the stamped, approved landscape plan will be stored in the Planning Division's project case file and also attached to the City's copy of the complete building permit set.
+Submit five sets of the landscape plan to the Planning Division. - The planner assigned to the project will review the final landscape plan and work with the applicant to resolve any issues.
+Once the landscape plan is approved by the Planning Manager, two stamped, approved landscape plans will be given to the applicant (one as part of the complete building permit field set and one for the landscape contractor).
+One stamped, approved landscape plan will be placed in the Planning Division's project case file, one will be placed in a landscape plan file, and one will be attached to the City's copy of the complete building permit set.
 Building permits will not be issued until a final landscape plan is approved. - For any landscaping proposed in the public right of way in conjunction with an adopted City streetscape plan, apply for appropriate right of way permits through the Public Works Department.